hadasbenisty/ISFN_workshop_WideFieldCa/README.md

 Pre-processed R-mean - evaluated in advanced stored in data/Rmean_animal1.mat and data/Rmean_animal2.mat

 ## Code
-For workshop particiapnts please use the code in 'workshop_code'.
-* Main script for workshop - main.m
+For workshop particiapnts please use the code in 'workshop_code', main script for workshop - main.m

 Full solutions and missing functions are located in the folder 'code'.